 - Use OpenAPI or scripts to add additional functionality or automate repeatable modeling tasks.

 - Built-in Microsoft Word Requirements report for publishing full requirements documentation for communicating to non-model users, reviewing or signing.

 - Web portal for requirements projects review by stakeholders.
-No product installation is required to read requirements - automated publishing to web server makes up to date requirements available for wide audience.
+No product installation is required to read requirements; an automated publishing to web server makes up-to-date requirements available for a wide audience.